geraldgnika/adequate/README.md

-README
+## README

-Adequate
+# Adequate
 -> Adequate is an open-source Web development framework, following the MVC Software Architectural Pattern and supporting packaging system, authentication, query builders, form builders, and other software structures and tools.
 Created in 2020.

+# License
+The Adequate framework is open-sourced software licensed under the MIT license.

-Getting Started
+# Getting Started
 -> These instructions will get you a copy of the project up and running on your local machine for development or testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+# Prerequisites
 -> To run this software on your machine you need to have:

 	A host			: 	OS x64 / x32.